Venue: Committee Room 1, County Hall, Dorchester, DT1 1XJ. View directions

 To confirm the minutes of the meeting held on 13 June 2023.

 The minutes of the meeting

 held on 13 June 2023 were confirmed and signed.

 Declarations of Interest

-To disclose any pecuniary, other registrable or non-registrable interests as set out in the adopted Code of Conduct.
-In making their disclosure councillors are asked to state the agenda item, the nature of the interest and any action they propose to take as part of their declaration.
+To disclose any pecuniary, other registrable or personal interest as set out in the adopted Code of Conduct.
+In making their decision councillors are asked to state the agenda item, the nature of the interest and any action they propose to take as part of their declaration.